tmacwill/kata/README.md

 You can use `kata.schema.apply` to generate SQL statements to migrate the current state of the database to the format specified in your schema files.
 By default, kata will simply print SQL statements without running anything, but if you pass `execute=True` as a kwarg, then kata will run the statements as well.
 You can also use `kata.schema.reset` to blow away your existing database and re-create the schema from scratch.

-kata also comes with a lightweight ORM.
+Kata also comes with a lightweight ORM.
 Each table should have a corresponding `kata.db.Object` class.
 We recommend putting them in a directory called `model`, but you can do whatever you want.
 The class for a table called `foo` would look like this:

     class Foo(kata.db.Object):
         __table__ = 'foo'